danielmcgiffin/em-csrd/README.md

 CYPHER SYSTEM and its logo are trademarks of Monte Cook Games, LLC in the U.S.A. and other countries.
 All Monte Cook Games characters and character names, and the distinctive likenesses thereof, are trademarks of Monte Cook Games, LLC.

-## OG-CSRD Goals
+## EM-CSRD Goals

-In compiling Old Gus' Cypher System Reference Document (OG-CSRD) from the source material, I had the following goals:
+In compiling Old Gus' Cypher System Reference Document (EM-CSRD) from the source material, I had the following goals:

 ### Ease of Use